joaye/joaye_probability/README.md

 # joaye-probability package

-This package consist of a set of python codes from Udacity AWS Machine Learning Foundations course.
+This package consist of a set of python codes from Udacity AWS Machine Learning Foundations course where the goal is to deploy a package onto PyPi for Gaussian and Binomial Distribution.

+# Background
+## Gaussian Distribution Formula
+Probability Density Function

 # Files